 Many readers find the Vance History Online blog looking for information about coats of arms related to the Vance last name.
 The animated gif above shows some of the many different coats of arms carried by past people with the Vance last name.
-We have also provided a short slideshow here summarizing the known information about ancestral coats of arms related to the Vance surname and its origins.
+We have also provided a 13 min video here summarizing the known information about ancestral coats of arms related to the Vance surname and its origins.

 Update Nov 13 2013: The Vance coat of arms shown in the slideshow as "unknown" has been identified from Patrick Kennedy's book of Irish arms sketches from 1816.
 It DOES appear to be from either the will of the Rev. John Vans or the Vaus of Menie arms.
 The in-depth review below has been updated with all the details.